As an example, a recent newsletter (2 December 2013) is included below.

 The mailing list is implemented via Google Groups, and it is therefore also possible to access past emails via the Patentology Group web page (you can also subscribe from the web page).

-|Subject: Weekly Email – 13 May 2013|
+|Subject: Weekly Email – 2 December 2013|

 Patentology - week in review

-MORE ABOUT THE WEEKLY NEWSLETTEROur mailing list is not simply an email feed of new articles.
+MORE ABOUT THE WEEKLY NEWSLETTERThe mailing list is not simply an email feed of new articles.
 It is purpose-written each week to provide a genuine overview of the content of the blog, often providing a slightly different perspective on the topics covered.
 Since the topic summaries are generally only a couple of paragraphs, the newsletter enables time-poor readers to rapidly assess their level of interest in the full articles, to which direct links are provided.

-We very rarely use the mailing list for any purpose other than the weekly newsletter, and only then in the unusual event that a story is not only likely to be of high interest to a reasonable proportion of subscribers, but also may benefit particularly from attention prior to the following week.
+I very rarely use the mailing list for any purpose other than the weekly newsletter, and only then in the unusual event that a story is not only likely to be of high interest to a reasonable proportion of subscribers, but also may benefit particularly from attention prior to the following week.